visgl/luma.gl/docs/api-reference/advanced/extensions.md

 ## WebGL1 Extensions

-These extensions expose selected OpenGL ES 3.0 functionality to WebGL1 apps.
+These extensions expose various OpenGL ES 3.0 features that are often available on the target devices that run the OpenGL ES 2.0 based WebGL1 standard today.

-Note that these extensions are no longer available in WebGL2 as the functionality they enable is provided by default in WebGL2 (which requires an OpenGL ES 3.0 compliant device).
+Note that many of these extensions are no longer available in WebGL2 as the functionality they enable is provided by default in WebGL2 (which requires an OpenGL ES 3.0 compliant device).

 | Extension | Enables | luma.gl support |
 | --- | --- | --- |